Epay-Rosales/emily.github.io/README.md

 ### REST API messaging app

 Implemented an existing web API that sends text messages using Twilio JavaScript and Python SDKs.
 App is deployed in Glitch.
+This project is part of my self-directed studies.

  <img
      src="MakeNice_glitch.png"